Advertisements

 Mu’azu Jaji Sambo, the Minister of Transportation, told journalists this on Sunday, November 27 at the Rigasa train Terminal in Kaduna.
 This was right after he had inspected the Abuja, Idu train station and the Rigasa, Kaduna Terminal for a short time.

-He said that some safety steps have been taken to protect the lives and property of people riding the Abuja-Kaduna train.
 He said that the number of daily trips would be cut, and that everyone would have to use their National Identity Number as part of plans to keep passengers safe.

 He also said that the Ministry, along with the NRC and other groups, would start making profiles of everyone who signed up for a train ticket.
 More security staff and high-tech security equipment would also be used to make the trains safer.